IASAbout IASDesignHostingPromotionConsultingContact

 • NCBI: Genes and Diseases - A discussion about myotonic dystrophy, when it occurs, symptoms and the gene.

-• GeneClinics - A summary of myotonic dystrophy, the diagnosis, clinical description, differential diagnosis, management, genetic counseling and resources.
+• GeneClinics - A summary of myotonic dystrophy, the diagnosis, clinical myotonic dystrophy description, muscle diseases differential diagnosis, management, genetic counseling and resources.

-• The CaF Directory - An article about myotonic dystrophy, its characteristics and inheritance patterns.
+• The CaF Directory - An article about myotonic dystrophy, its characteristics and muscle diseases inheritance patterns.